nasa/cumulus-message-adapter-java/task/README.md

 This is an example Lambda Java task that uses the Cumulus Message Adapter.

 The business logic for the task is in `TaskLogic.java`.
-If the `TOPIC_ARN` environment variable is configured, a sample message is published to SNS.
+If an SNS topic arn is present in the input, a message is published to SNS.
 Sample JSON is returned by the function and will be included in the message adapter output.
 The business logic function also demonstrates using the `AdapterLogger` for logging.

 ## Lambda Configuration